 The Hunter Presbytery is a regional council of the Uniting Church in the Synod of NSW and the ACT.
 It broadly includes the geographic area in New South Wales known as the Hunter region.
 It could well be said that we are a presbytery “from the Valley to the Sea” (Tasman).

-The role of the presbytery is to stimulate and encourage congregations within its bounds, encouraging them to strengthen one another’s faith, to bear one another’s burdens, and exhorting them to fulfil their high calling in Christ Jesus.
+The role of the presbytery is to “exercise oversight over congregations within its bounds, encouraging them to strengthen one another’s faith, to bear one another’s burdens, and exhorting them to fulfil their high calling in Christ Jesus.
 The Presbyery will also promote those wider aspects of the work of the Church committed to it by the Synod and Assembly.”
 This includes individual and corporate actions for positive change in society – a focus of the Uniting Church in Australia.

 For the Uniting Church, the true tests of our faith in Jesus Christ are our individual and corporate actions in the world in which we live.